 Invest in Mixing and Mastering

 After you have your instrumental and song recorded, the next step is to mix the song.
 A mix can make or break a record.
 Invest in a mix engineer you trust.
-I can’t tell you how many times I’ve listened to a record that had auto-tune that was out of key or was over compressed.
+I can’t tell you how many times I’ve listened to a record that had auto-tune that was out of key or was over-compressed.

 Invest in Cover Art

 Now that the product (your song or project) is complete, it is time to think about how you will market it.
 The first step in doing this is purchasing professional eye-catching cover art.
 Your song’s cover art should fit the overall theme of the track.
 It should also be vibrant and stand out from the crowd.
 Some artists think they can achieve this on their own, and while a few can, most don’t have the eye for it.
 It takes years of training it takes to become a great graphic designer.
-You didn’t just spend all that time and money creating a song just to have nobody click on it, did you?
+You didn’t just spend all of that time and energy creating a song just to have nobody click on it, did you?

 Invest in Social Media Promotion

-Once you have followed all of the previous steps and have a great project to present the world, now is the time to start marketing your product.
+Once you have followed all of the previous steps and have a great project to present to the world, now is the time to start marketing your product.
 STOP worrying about getting press, and start worrying about connecting with your potential fans.
 The terrific thing about using Instagram or Facebook ads that you will receive measurable results.
 You can use these advertisements to target fans of artists who make music in a similar genre as you do.
 It’s time to start building your fanbase and there is no better place to currently do that than on social media.

 Invest in A Music Video

 If you have followed the previous steps and are starting to see some success in your song, it is time to invest in a music video.
-The reason you want to wait until you invest in a music video is simply because they are more expensive.
+The reason you want to wait until you invest in a music video is simply that they are more expensive.
 You don’t want to invest a lump sum of money in a track that doesn’t have any traction.
 However, a great visual can really take your track to another level.
 A great way to market your music video would be to reach out to music video review YouTube channels to see if they would be willing to review your video.

 Invest in Touring

 One of the best ways to invest in your music career is touring.
 Booking a tour is fairly complicated.
 Investing in a booking agent should make this process much easier.
-Also, you must think about how you will budget things such as transportation, food, lodging, lighting etc. However, nothing will build your network as much as getting out there and touring.
+Also, you must think about how you will budget things such as transportation, food, lodging, lighting, etc. However, nothing will build your network as much as getting out there and touring.
 This is one of the best ways to invest in your music career.

 Invest in Merchandise

 Now that you’ve booked your tour, how can you make money outside of the actual shows?
-One of the best way’s artists make a residual income is by selling merchandise.
+One of the best ways artists make a residual income is by selling merchandise.
 Your merchandise can be as simple as your artist logo on a t-shirt to a full-on clothing brand such as Chief Keef’s “Glo Gang Worldwide”.
 It’s important to get creative with your merchandise if you want optimal results.
 It’s a great strategy to partner with a few designers to help you create more exclusive and imaginative ideas for your merch.